STIPS Tutorials

 Tutorial #4: PSFs and Adding Sources

-STIPS also allows the user to manually produce PSF models for a given set detector positions and use them to insert point sources into an existing scene.
+STIPS enables users to manually produce PSF models for a given set of detector positions and use them to insert point sources into an existing scene.
 PSFs at specific locations can be generated by providing the input PSF library and detector positions to the makePSF module within STIPS .
-Generated PSFs are returned as a 2D array.
+The generated PSFs are returned as a 2D array.

-The file File Name psf_WFI_2.0.0_F129_sca01.fits contains the library PSF for filter F129 and SCA 1.
+As an example, the file psf_WFI_2.0.0_F129_sca01.fits contains the library PSF for filter F129 and SCA 1.
 This file is available in the notebooks directory of the STIPS GitHub repository.

 The library PSF can be loaded using the following code: